Thunderbirds Are Go: Plot

-In 2065, the first human mission to Mars is launched from Glenn Field in the form of the spacecraft Zero-X. Unknown to Captain Travers and his four-man crew, master criminal the Hood has stowed away on board to photograph Zero-X's wing mechanism.
-Shortly after lift-off, the Hood inadvertently traps his foot in the craft's hydraulics, jamming them and causing Zero-X to go out of control.
-As the astronauts eject in the escape pod, the Hood extracts his crushed foot and parachutes to safety from the undercarriage.
+In 2065, the first human mission to Mars is launched from Glenn Field in the form of spacecraft Zero-X. Unknown to Captain Travers and his four-man crew, master criminal The Hood has stowed away on board to photograph Zero-X's wing mechanism.
+Shortly after lift-off, The Hood inadvertently traps his foot in the craft's hydraulics, jamming them and causing Zero-X to go out of control.
+As the astronauts eject in the escape pod, The Hood extracts his crushed foot and parachutes to safety.
 Zero-X crashes into the ocean and explodes.

-In 2067, the Inquiry Board of the Space Exploration Center concludes that Zero-X was sabotaged.
-Meanwhile, a second Zero-X has been built and another mission to Mars planned.
-International Rescue agrees to provide security at the launch given the possibility of further sabotage.
+In 2067, the Inquiry Board of the Space Exploration Center concludes that the mission was sabotaged.
+A second Zero-X has been built and another mission to Mars planned.
+Due to the possibility of further sabotage, International Rescue agrees to provide security at the launch.
 Jeff Tracy dispatches Scott to Glenn Field in Thunderbird 1 to monitor the situation from the ground, while Virgil and Alan are assigned to escort Zero-X through the atmosphere in Thunderbirds 2 and 3.
-Posing as a reporter at the pre-launch press conference, Lady Penelope arranges for each member of the crew to wear a St Christopher brooch with a concealed homing device.
-On launch day, Dr Grant's device is no longer registering, even though Grant is on board Zero-X awaiting lift-off.
-Scott unmasks "Grant" as the Hood in disguise.
+Posing as a reporter at the pre-launch press conference, Lady Penelope arranges for each member of the crew to wear a St Christopher medallion containing a homing device.
+On launch day, Dr Grant's device is no longer registering, despite the fact that he is aboard Zero-X awaiting lift-off.
+Scott unmasks "Grant" as The Hood in disguise.
 The Hood flees Glenn Field in a car, pursued by Penelope and Parker in FAB 1.
 Reaching the coast, he transfers to a speedboat and then a helicopter.
-Parker shoots down the helicopter with FAB 1's machine gun.
-Meanwhile, the kidnapped Grant is found and returned to Zero-X and the spacecraft is launched without further incident.
+Parker shoots down the helicopter using FAB 1's machine gun.
+The kidnapped Grant is found and returned to Zero-X and the spacecraft launches without further incident.